Peter Merriman (geographer)

 Peter Merriman is a British cultural geographer and historical geographer as well as a mobilities scholar.

 He was educated at the University of Nottingham, where he completed a Bachelor of Arts degree in geography, and a Doctor of Philosophy degree examining the cultural and historical geographies of England’s M1 motorway, supervised by David Matless and Charles Watkins.
 After leaving Nottingham, he was a lecturer at the University of Reading, before joining Aberystwyth University in 2005.
 He is currently a Professor of Human Geography at Aberystwyth University, where he is co-founder and co-director of the Centre for Transport and Mobility (CeTraM) (with Charles Musselwhite), which was launched by Welsh Deputy Minister for Climate Change Lee Waters in 2022.

 Merriman is one of the leading exponents of the interdisciplinary field of mobilities, and his work with Lynne Pearce (Lancaster) on humanities approaches to mobility and kinaesthetics inspired the establishment of international research centres at the University of Padua and Konkuk University.

 From 2012 to 2020 he was associate editor of Transfers: Interdisciplinary Journal of Mobility Studies, and he has served as a member of the editorial boards of Cultural Geographies, Mobilities, Applied Mobilities, and Transfers.
-He is also general editor of Bloomsbury Publishing's forthcoming six-volume collection on A Cultural History of Transport and Mobility, setting the structure and commissioning the editors of this major reference work due out in 2025.
-Merriman was elected as a Fellow of the Academy of Social Sciences in the UK in 2022.
+He is also general editor of Bloomsbury Publishing's forthcoming six-volume collection on A Cultural History of Transport and Mobility, setting the structure and commissioning the editors of this major reference work due out in 2027.
+Merriman was elected as a Fellow of the Academy of Social Sciences in the UK in 2022, and a Fellow of the Learned Society of Wales in 2026.